Gomukh-Tapovan is one of the best treks in India. During the trek, one can get a mighty view of Mt. Shivling, right from its base to its summit.

 The mountain and its setting

+Mt.
 Shivling forms the western gateway for the lower Gangotri Glacier, opposite the triple-peaked Bhagirathi massif.
 It lies on a spur projecting out from the main ridge that forms the southwest side of the Gangotri Glacier basin; this ridge contains other well-known peaks such as Bhagirathi, Thalay Sagar, and Meru.

-It was also called Mahadeo Ka Linga or Mahadev Ka Linga.
+Also called Mahadeo Ka Linga or Mahadev Ka Linga.
 Appearing as a single pyramid when seen from Gaumukh, Shivling is a twin-summitted mountain, with the northeast summit being slightly higher than the southwest summit, 6,501 m (21,329 ft).
 Between Gaumukh and Shivling lies the Tapovan meadow, a popular pilgrimage site due to its inspiring view of the mountain.